Book Studies (BA)

 Can be combined after consulting a study advisor*

-Hispanic Studies (BA), Italian Studies (BA), Cultural Geography (BA), Cultural History of Christianity (BA), Computational Linguistics (BA), Oriental Studies (BA), Education (BA), Chinese Studies (BA)
+Computational Linguistics (BA), Digital Humanities and Social Sciences (BA), Cultural Geography (BA), Hispanic Studies (BA), Cultural History of Christianity (BA), Oriental Studies (BA), Education (BA), Chinese Studies (BA)

 As it is not guaranteed that there will be no overlap between teaching times in this combination, you will be required to submit proof of consultation with a study advisor when enrolling.
 Please contact the Student Advice and Career Service (IBZ) or the Student Service Centre of the Faculty of Humanities, Social Sciences, and Theology.